joyrexus/regula/examples/loan-application/README.md

 For the example ([`index.ts`](./index.ts)), we define a ruleset that can produce the following evaluation results:

 - `Approved`: The loan application is approved.
+- `Pending`: The loan application is pending.
 - `Denied`: The loan application is denied.
-- `Pending`: The loan application is rejected.

 The ruleset is defined in the [`ruleset.json`](./ruleset.json) file.